-This is particularly helpful when you’re used to different sensitivity settings in different games.
+This is particularly helpful when you’re used to different game sensitivity settings.
 You won’t have to mess with different settings in-game.
 A flick of a switch, and you’re good to go.

 The mouse, being a product of the Razer ecosystem, has full compatibility with Razer Chroma.
 Chroma is the company’s proprietary RGB lighting software that allows you to customize the RGB lighting on the DeathAdder with 16.8 million colors.

-Razer loves compatible software, which is why they have another program called Razer Synapse.
+Razer loves compatible software, which is why they have another Razer Synapse program.
 Synapse has a bit of more practical use and allows the user to reprogram the seven buttons on the DeathAdder.

 2. Roccat Kone AIMO

-Roccat Kone is an extremely underrated brand that is often forgotten about in the midst of all the Logitechs and Razers of the world.
+Roccat Kone is a highly underrated brand that is often forgotten about amid all the Logitechs and Razers of the world.
 Their AIMO gaming mouse might not be so high on the list of ‘best mice of all time,’ but on this list, it definitely deserves to be on the top.

 It wouldn’t be a good gaming mouse without the great RGB, right?
 Well, it might not be as good as the Razer and its RGB profiles, but it still is a great contender if you want to light up your setup.
 It has five individual lighting zones that can be configured, allowing you to customize the mouse to match the aesthetic of the rest of the setup.

-The AIMO uses Roccat’s ‘Kone’ shaped (hence the name) design that has been proven to be one of the most excellent mice shapes on the planet.
-It has a very specific feel to it that will take some time to get used to.
+The AIMO uses Roccat’s ‘Kone’ shaped (hence the name) design which has been proven to be one of the most excellent mouse shapes on the planet.
+It has a specific feel that will take some time to get used to.
 But, once you do, you won’t be able to shift to anything else.

-Most mice have a rubber build to provide a strong, friction-based grip.
-That’s how mice are supposed to be made, but they pick up dust fairly quickly.
-To make sure that doesn’t happen with the AIMO, Roccat coated this with a layer of dust-resistant hybrid material to provide a clean and sleek build.
+Most mice have a rubber build to provide a robust and friction-based grip.
+That’s how mice are supposed to be made, but they quickly pick up dust.
+To ensure that doesn’t happen with the AIMO, Roccat coated this with a layer of dust-resistant hybrid material to provide a clean and sleek build.

-Also, the mouse does make up for the issue the Razer mouse above had.
+Also, the mouse makes up for the Razer mouse above issue.
 It does have onboard memory, which makes it much easier to use the 24 function keys and saves you from the hassle of having to re-bind them every time you switch a PC.

 3. Logitech G502 HERO